lgss/service-design-manual/service-manual/start/index.md

 The service manual is here to help service managers and digital delivery teams across government make services so good that people prefer to use them.
 It's made up of two things;

 * the [Digital by Default Service Standard](/service-manual/digital-by-default), a list of criteria that services and teams must meet before they go live
-* the [Government Service Design Manual](/service-manual), a pool of guidance and advice about how to design and build digital services from teams across government
+* the [LGSS Service Design Manual](/service-manual), a pool of guidance and advice about how to design and build digital services from teams across government

 <figure class="media-player-wrapper video">
 	<a href="https://www.youtube.com/watch?v=RS3krZ1paB4">Watch our video about the Digital by Default Service Standard</a>